How to get your car ready for the December road trip

 Wear: Also make sure that the wear on your tyres in not uneven as that could point to worn suspension or steering components or faulty wheel alignment.

 Spare: Your spare wheel should be in tip-top condition and correctly inflated.
-Also double check that your jack and wheel spanners are present and in working order, as well as any unique sockets you might need for theft-preventing wheel nuts (if you have them) are in place.
+Also double check that your jack and wheel spanners are present and in working order, as well as any unique sockets you might need for theft-preventing wheel nuts (if you have them installed).

 Essential kit: While doing that, check that your warning triangle is in place and that you have a torch and a basic medical kit.
 A basic toolkit could also prove invaluable for performing emergency car repairs.

 Phone numbers: Have some emergency numbers on hand.
-A good number to have on hand is 112, which will reroute you to the nearest emergency service.
+A good number to remember is 112, which will reroute you to the nearest emergency service.
 Also save the national ambulance number, 10177, into your phone although this number will soon be replaced by the aforementioned 112.
-Also be sure to download the Namola App onto your phone, which is something of an Uber for emergencies.
+You can download the Namola App, which is something of an Uber for emergencies.

-The basics: Get someone to help you check that the headlights as well as the taillights, brake lights, indicators and hazard lights are all working as they should be.
+The basics: Get someone to help you check that the headlights as well as the tail lights, brake lights, indicators and hazard lights are all working.
 If you're on your own, a light-coloured wall in a dark spot at night will allow you to do your own tests.
 It is always best to do long-distance trips during the day, however, as night driving is significantly riskier.

 Wipers: Ensure that your wipers are in good working order and that the wiper blades themselves are in decent condition and not cracking.
 Before setting out, use the windscreen washers to spray the windscreen and then check if the wipers are doing their job by clearing the water from the windscreen or if they are leaving lines of water that impair your vision.

 Demisting: Make sure your demisting system is still working correctly as a sudden mist-up while driving can be dangerous.

-Damage: Check for chips and cracks on your windscreen and get these repaired as a damaged windscreen won't protect you properly in an accident.
+Damage: Check for chips and cracks in your windscreen and get these repaired as a damaged windscreen won't protect you properly in an accident.

 Inspection: Give your brake discs, drums and pads a thorough inspection, looking out for any uneven wear.
-That, along with any strange noises or vibrations, warrants a visit to a braking specialist.
+That, along with any strange noises or vibrations, warrants a visit to a brake specialist.

 Fluids: Make sure your brake fluid is topped up to the correct level.

-Go to the pros: Given how your shock absorbers can affect the way your car handles emergency manoeuvres, it's always a good idea to have them checked by professionals if possible.
+Go to the pros: Given how your shock absorbers can affect the way your car handles emergency manoeuvres, it's always a good idea to have them checked by professionals.